Technical Overview

 Dispute letters

-When flagged audit results are grouped into a dispute, UtilityGuard generates a professional PDF letter — ready to send directly to your utility's billing department.
+Flagged audit results are grouped into a dispute and exported as a professional PDF letter — ready for youto send to your utility's billing department.
+UtilityGuard never submits disputes on your behalf or negotiates with the utility.

 Weekly email reports

-Summary of bills audited, overcharges found, and cumulative savings identified — delivered every Monday.
+Summary of bills audited, discrepancies flagged, and cumulative disputes outstanding — delivered every Monday.

-Tariff schedules are flagged for re-verification every 90 days to catch rate changes filed with state regulators.
+Tariff lookups are cached for 90 days and re-verified on the next audit run to catch rate changes filed with the state regulator since the last check.

 Inactivity alerts

-If no bill is uploaded from a location in 45 days, we send a reminder to keep your audit coverage complete.
+If no bill is uploaded from a location in 45 days, we send a reminder so your audit coverage stays current.

-No account required.
+Flat $99/month.
+No setup fee.
 Pay and get your login link instantly.

 Get Started →